mitchellp0709/seir_penguin_project_1/readme.md

 I had a lot of trouble with my game double couting inputs and running through multiple questions every time a user clicked an answer.
 This was fixed by using the off() command in jQuery.
 I had some trouble getting my game to work with user-inputted score limits and making my modals.

+I also struggled to get my program to not repeat questions.
+I went through several different possible solutions, all of which just seemed to lock up my program.
+After trying several different solutions, Alex B and I relaized that the issue was that my random index variable was a constant variable, and thus couldn't be changed.
+After changing it to let, my solution ran immediatly and without issue.